Memoir

 Background

 Memoir is a startup building the first accessible photo library app for visually impaired users.
 I led the ground-up branding and visual identity, shaping a cohesive system that informed the pitch deck and social media presence.
 I iterated through multiple directions with the founders and my team to develop a braille-inspired logo and scalable brand assets that supported investor storytelling, early marketing, and long-term product growth.
+The challenge was to create a visual system that balanced warmth and upliftment with the polish expected from a tech-driven product.

 Challenge